Chetnatupat/docker-linux-assignment/README.md

 Only scanning at build time (no runtime monitoring), missing configuration drift or runtime attacks.

 Real-world example: On PR, CI runs SAST and SCA; high-severity vulnerabilities block merge.
 Image pushed to registry is scanned; if it fails policy, it’s quarantined.
 OPA enforces that IaC templates disallow public database access.

-Step-by-Step Explanation (In Words) of How the Assignment Was Completed 1️⃣ Understanding the Task and Preparing the Project
+Q2 How the Assignment Was Completed
+1️⃣ Understanding the Task and Preparing the Project

 First, I reviewed the assignment instructions to determine what needed to be containerized.